This is an introductory guide for list publishers to start creating and editing lists in the university’s Talis Aspire

 Selecting a time period enables a student to see they are working from the latest version of a reading list.
-Each teaching period, your list may be copied to a new version for you by a centralised rollover process, often inline with the VLE rollover of modules or units.
+For each teaching period, your list may be copied to a new version for you by a centralised rollover process, often in line with the VLE rollover of modules or units.
 This is to ensure the right list appears in the correct version of the module or unit in the VLE.
 Those also using Talis Aspire Digitised Content also have the benefit of using the time period to determine how long a digitised item will be viewable by that cohort of students in the request process.
 The exact timing of a rollover varies across universities.

-If at the point of list creation the student numbers are unknown or unconfirmed, this field can be left blank and completed at a later point.
+If at the point of list creation the student numbers are unknown or unconfirmed, this field can be left blank and completed at a later date.
 Accurate student figures help library acquisitions teams to understand the potential demand for an item and help with decisions on electronic sourcing.
 For those universities who are using Talis Aspire Digitised Content, this provides the student numbers used when reporting to the copyright authority or agency.

 Editing a List

 Whether the list has just been created or is an existing list that has been handed over for further editing, the main functions to edit a list from this point are the same.
-You can use the simple drag and drop actions to build the structure and add resources to the correct position in the list.
-The dotted line that appears as the item is being dragged into position, will show where the dragged item will be dropped.
+You can use the actions bar to add sections to build the structure, add resources to the correct position in the list, and add paragraphs of notes.
 For detailed step-by-step instructions on editing lists, please see our Editing lists support article.

 Sections can be used to give structure to a list, here are some suggestions: